Destinations Western Africa

 The floating village in Benin.
 Photo/Conde Nast Traveler.

-The story of Ganvie is truly fascinating.
-Ganvie is a floating village in Benin, West Africa, built over a lake and is the largest floating village in Africa.
+The floating village of Ganvie has a fascinating history.
+West Africa, built over a lake is the largest floating village in Africa.
 Imagine that!
 It’s not an island but a unique community that contains everything in a typical village, such as houses, people, schools, and more.
 It’s a remarkable sight, and visiting Ganvie is an unforgettable experience.

-Yes, it is possible to visit Ganvie, the largest floating village in Africa.
+Yes, it is possible to visit the floating village of Ganvie which is popular for its status as Africa’s largest floating village.
 The village is accessible by boat and offers a unique experience for visitors who want to learn about the culture and way of life of the people of Ganvie.
 If you plan to visit Ganvie, arrange a guided tour with a local tour operator who can help you navigate the village and learn more about its history and traditions.

 About the author